aggrimarora/Sales_Stats/README.md

   - To create the forms:
       * I created the order page using a raw HTML form (url: '/sales/form')
       * I created the report page using django model forms (url: '/sales/report')
-  - I have also added the models to the admin system
-      * To use this application, clone it, install required dependencies and here are the credentials for the admin system:
-          username: aggrimarora
-          password: hello@123

 Sales Entry Form(Raw HTML)